× Redoubt Syllabi Policies Guides Vita History Dept

 Overview

-Welcome to the Middle Ages, a period which will cover for our purposes some ten or more centuries in lands as far apart (and yet connected) as Baghdad and the British Isles, Spain and Scandinavia.
+Welcome to the Middle Ages, a period which covers some ten or more centuries in lands as far apart (and yet connected) as Baghdad and the British Isles, Spain and Scandinavia.
 Although it often appears quite alien to the twenty-first century, the medieval period was the incubator for much in our own contemporary society—not least of which is the very idea of getting a university education.
-Throughout this entire period, trial and error produced a cultural synthesis of three rather divergent streams: Roman, Christian, and Germanic.
-Nor were these elements mixing together in a vacuum; cultures distant in both time and geography influenced European affairs—at a minimum as some Other that Europe shied away from but more often as an intriguing option to explore or exploit as it suited Europeans.
+Turbulence and peace produced a cultural synthesis of three rather divergent streams: Roman, Christian, and Germanic.
+Nor were these elements mixing together in a vacuum; cultures distant in both time and geography influenced European affairs—at a minimum as some Other that Europe shied away from but more often as an intriguing option to explore or exploit.
 Thus Christendom, for better or worse, was forged.
 Although much of contemporary culture endeavors to distance itself from Christian antecedents, it was the cultivation and rejection of medieval forms and values that generated the succeeding cultures.
 We (and I emphasize your part here) are going to look at both of these, the survivors and the losers, in all arenas: cultural, political, artistic, theological, economic, military, and not least at all, the personal.
 This class is going to ask you to read some, write a bit, and think a great deal.
 As the breakdown further below indicates, you will have a variety of fora in which to showcase your understanding of the Middle Ages.

-One basic goal of this course, an in-depth analysis of c.1000 years of history in fifteen weeks, is rather obviously an impossibility.
+One basic goal of this course, an in-depth analysis of 1000+ years of history in fifteen weeks, is obviously an impossibility.
 Our solution to this problem will be, in the first portion of the course, to set up the foundational elements of the Middle Ages, to appreciate the structures and mentalities that informed a great many medieval persons and phenomena.
 In the latter part of the course, we will rely on this foundational material to then dive deeply into several different aspects of the High Middle Ages, especially what some have called “the Long Twelfth Century”.
-We will do this via several first-class monographs by leading scholars and via the very words of medieval folk themselves in some exemplary primary sources.
+We will do this via studies by leading scholars and even more so via the very words of medieval folk themselves in some exemplary primary sources.

 Course Goals

 The goals (or should I say fruits?) of a history course are as numerous as the books which historians produce.
 Some have already been hinted at above.
 At the broadest level, though, historical study encourages and hones critical analysis of the questions which most concern us.
-And these issues are themselves countless, but in the most generic terms, they mostly center on the relations of people with one another, with themselves, and possibly with the supernatural.
+And these issues are themselves countless, but they mostly center on the relations of people—with one another, with themselves, and possibly with the supernatural.
 We will be asking “why?” rather a lot: Why did they think that?
 Why did they assume such a thing?
 Why does the past appear simultaneously alien and similar?
 Even as we ask these questions, others lie implicitly underneath: why do I think what I think?
 What are my prejudices and assumptions?
 How does my heritage sway my conclusions?

 Grading & Assignments